stefan-zobel/math-base/README.md

 # math-base

-Mathematical function interfaces with a focus on non-linear optimization, interpolation and solvers
+Elementary math utilities with a focus on non-linear optimization, random number generation, interpolation and solvers